TosbackCgusBridge-Bot/CGUs-versions/Swisscolony/Privacy Policy.md

 **_a.
 Information We Collect Directly From You_**
 We collect certain information directly from you, including when you make purchases or require delivery, when you establish an account with us, register to use certain features of our Site, or you otherwise communicate with us:

-*   In ress, telephone number, and information related to the above.
+*   In order to make purchases, to access certain information, features or services at the Site or offerings of The Swiss Colony, you may be required to provide certain information that identifies you as an individual, including your name, address, email address, telephone number, and information related to the above.
-*   Worder to make purchases, to access certain information, features or services at the Site or offerings of The Swiss Colony, you may be required to provide certain information that identifies you as an individual, including your name, address, email adde collect your credit card information and other payment details, when required to complete a transaction.
+*   We collect your credit card information and other payment details, when required to complete a transaction.
 *   If you use our credit plan or submit a credit application, we may collect other financial and personal information from and about you.
 *   If you provide comments or suggestions to us, we will keep those, and if you contact our customer service or other departments, we will maintain those communications and your contact details.
 *   We sometimes collect information from you through surveys, promotions, sweepstakes and contests, or other outreach programs.
 Likewise, if you sign up for our wish list service, we will ask you for information concerning your gift selections.